pal03377/master-thesis/thesis.typ

 To achieve this overarching objective, we have identified the following specific sub-goals:

 === Shift in System Responsibilities
 We want to shift the responsibility of computing feedback suggestions from the Artemis system to Athena.
-This will allow us to decouple the two systems and make Athena more flexible and extensible.
+This will allow us to make Athena more flexible and extensible.
 The Athena system will be independently deployable and will be able to provide feedback suggestions for any learning management system (LMS) like Artemis.
 Further development will also be accelerated, as Athena can be developed and tested independently of Artemis.

 === Modularized Architecture